Tribal-Academic Partnerships for Diabetes Research and Proposal Development

 May 21, 2019

-During the morning activity, researchers received tools to successfully conduct community based participatory research and build relationships with tribal communities.
-The event included 20 participants representing investigators from CDTR cores and partner institutions, a community-based organization, and students from the Buder Center for American Indian Studies.
+The Holding Spaces toolkit consists of resources and strategies to conduct community based participatory research and build relationships with tribal communities.
+The event included 20 participants representing investigators from CDTR, partner institutions, community-based organizations, and the Katheryn M. Buder Center for American Indian Studies.

-In the afternoon, investigators were invited to apply these principles in a grant proposal development workshop where they received one-on-one consultations with CDTR Core Leads.
+In the afternoon, investigators were invited to apply these principles in a grant proposal development workshop where they received one-on-one consultations with CDTR leadership.

 If you are interest in receiving support for your proposal or manuscript, please contact center staff.